$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: The -SVD

 \begin{definition}[{\cite[Definition 3]{VanLoan76}}] { Given $A\in\mathbb{R}^{m\times n}$, $m\geq n$, and a symmetric and positive definite matrix ${\cal H} \in {\mathbb R}^{m\times m}$, the ${\cal H},2$-singular values of $A$ are the elements of the following set

 } \end{definition}

 In our context, $S^\T S$ is not positive definite from a deterministic viewpoint.
-Hence we avoid to refer to the $\mu$'s as stationary points.
-Nonetheless, we can still formalize an SVD where the left singular vectors are $S^\T S$-orthogonal with high probability.
+Nonetheless, we can still formalize an SVD where the left singular vectors are $S^\T S$-orthogonal{, and the factorization holds} with high probability.